refaktor/rye-website/content/cookbook/rye-fyne/examples.md

 What's new: `h-box` `v-box`

 Fyne uses various layout components that you can combine to declaratively lay out the widgets.
-The two basic ones age horizontal and vertical boxes `h-box` and `v-box`.
+The two very basic ones are horizontal and vertical boxes `h-box` and `v-box`.

 ![layouts](../layouts.png)